charlie-foxtrot/RTLSDR-Airband/README.md

 Performance
 ---------------------
-### Windows
+### x86
  * ~4% per dongle on i5-2430m at 2.1 GHz

 ### Raspberry Pi
  * FFT using Broadcom Videocore IV GPU
  * No overclock required when using 1 dongle plus another dongle running dump1090
- * Turbo overclock setting recommended when using 2 dongles
+ * Turbo overclock setting recommended on RPi V1 when using 2 dongles (no overclocking is necessary on RPi V2)

 Demo
 ---------------------